 In May 2009 he took title to six of the buildings for $13.5 million, receiving no discount for loans on the troubled properties.
 His entire anticipated discount, he said, was to come from the purchase of the rest of the buildings in the portfolio.

-But then, he said, Fannie Mae blocked the sale of the larger block of the portfolio to Suzuki’s investors and instead the notes on 14 properties were sold for approximately $5 million to former Mets player Mo Vaughn’s Omni New York, which is expected to take title to them in September.
+But then, he said, Fannie Mae blocked the sale of the larger block of the portfolio to Suzuki’s investors, and instead the notes on 14 properties were sold for approximately $5 million to former Mets player Mo Vaughn’s Omni New York, which is expected to take title to them this month.

 That move put Suzuki in a panic.

 “Of course I freaked out.
-I was pissed that I didn’t buy the [full portfolio of] buildings,” he said, at the sharply discounted rate Omni paid for them.
+I was pissed that I didn’t buy the [full portfolio of] buildings” at the sharply discounted rate Omni paid for them, he said.

 He dismissed the opinion held by housing advocates and the city that the buildings in the Ocelot portfolio need in some cases millions of dollars each to stabilize them.
 He forwarded to The Real Deal professional draft engineering reports on the six properties he bought, including 1585 East 172nd Street, that said they needed at most $200,000 per building in the near term.